Specific deductions: security expenditure: conditions

 - a deduction of the expenses would not otherwise be allowable in calculating the profits of the trade because (and only because) they were not incurred wholly and exclusively for the purpose of the trade;

 - in the case of a service, the benefit resulting to the trader is wholly or mainly an improvement of the trader’s personal physical security;

 - in the case of an asset, the person incurring the expenditure intends the asset to be used solely or partly to improve personal physical security.

 The conditions are intentionally tightly drawn and are intended for people whose trade exposes them to a very real threat to their physical safety from terrorists, extremists and others who may resort to violence.
 It follows that a deduction cannot be given for:

 - security measures against the kind of general criminal threat which all citizens may face to a greater or lesser degree, for example when travelling home late from work; or

 - expenditure incurred primarily to meet a threat to property (including cash and other personal belongings); or

 - security measures taken against a threat unconnected with a person’s trade.

-Cases in which there is doubt or dispute over whether there is a threat to physical security should be referred to CTISA (Technical).
+Cases in which there is doubt or dispute over whether there is a threat to physical security should be referred to Business Profits (Technical).